African Americans -- Segregation

 Collection — Box 1, Folder: 13

-Dates: Essay; Event: Majority of material found within Period covered by the essay.
+Dates: Essay; Other: Majority of material found within Time frame of coverage of essay

 Dates: Inclusive 1910-1975; Majority of material found within Bulk 1910-1940